 Geotechnical instrumentation and monitoring is a vast field that encompasses several instruments such as piezometers, load cells, strain gauges, tiltmeters, survey markers, etc.

-An integral part of Geotechnical Monitoring & Instrumentation, pressure cells find their application in multiple arenas.
-They are also available in different shapes, sizes, and types, allowing it a wide range of implementation.
+An integral part of Geotechnical Monitoring and instrumentation, pressure cells find their application in multiple arenas.
+They are also available in different shapes, sizes, and types, allowing them a wide range of implementation.

 Before we move forward with the technicalities, let’s first understand the pressure cell definition.

 A pressure cell is a type of sensor that converts stress or pressure into a measurable and readable electrical unit.
 The pressure cell is fundamentally used to measure total stress in various geotechnical construction fields.